jh3nd3rs0n/argmatey/README.md

         // ...

-    }

         public static void main(String[] args) {
-        // ...or you can apply the OptionGroupHelpTextProvider to all option groups.
+            // ... or you can apply the OptionGroupHelpTextProvider to all option groups...
             ArgMatey.OptionGroupHelpTextProvider provider = new SingleLineOptionGroupHelpTextProvider();
             ArgMatey.OptionGroupHelpTextProvider.setDefault(provider);
             // ...
         }

         /*
          * Output when using the option "--help" :
          *
          * Usage: base64 [OPTION]...
 [FILE]
          * Base64 encode or decode FILE, or standard input, to standard output.
          *
          * With no FILE, or when FILE is -, read standard input.
          *
          * OPTIONS:
          *   -d, --decode          Decode data
          *   --help                Display this help and exit
          *   -i, --ignore-garbage  When decoding, ignore non-alphabet characters
          *   --version             Display version information and exit
          *   -w COLS, --wrap=COLS  Wrap encoded lines after COLS character (default is 76) *
          */

+    }

 ```